Boost Your At-Home Meditation Space With These 9 Tools

 You may have seen (or heard) these little cymbals in your nearest yoga or meditation studio.
 Tibetan tingsha are cymbals traditionally used in Tibetan rituals and today have been incorporated into other sound bathing and group meditation practices.

 Most commonly they're used to signal the beginning and end of a meditation, as they're thought to clear the mind, providing a blank slate of sorts.

 8. Amplify vibration with crystals.

 Last but not least, lighting is another great way to set the mood for a meditation.
-And speaking of working with color, there are actually smart bulbs available (like these ones from C by GE), which include the full color spectrum, so you can incorporate any color you wish into your meditation.
+And speaking of working with color, there are actually smart bulbs available, which include the full-color spectrum, so you can incorporate any color you wish into your meditation.

 Perhaps you use a mirror one day and crystals the next; as you develop and deepen your meditation practice, different objects and tools like these may call to you for different purposes, depending on what you need.